robbobfrh84/Tutorials_Examples/AWS/aws-domain-hosting.md

 - Toggle `[x]` (or just click) in the row that has the “Type” NS…
 - **IMPORTANT!:** Copy all the NS (name servers) from the NON-www zone
   - Past them into the value box.
 Similar to what you pasted into namecheap's "Custom DNS" section from before.
+  - NOTE: this NEED the '.' at the end!
 - Click-> `[Save Record Set]`

 - Click-> `[Create Record Set]` leave "Name:" blank like before and toggle "Alias" to `[X]` Yes.
 - Click the "Alias Target" input area and select the `www.example.com` with the S3 bucket url and click-> `[Create]`.

 - Navagate back to your (NON-www) hosted zone example.com.
-- Click-> `[Save Record Set]`
+- Click-> `[Create Record Set]`
 - Just type `www` into the "Name:" input field, NO spaces! you'll see how this creates `[www] example.com` in a strange way.
 -  toggle "Alias" to `[X]` Yes.
 - Click the "Alias Target" input area and select the `www.example.com` with the S3 bucket url and click-> `[Create]`.

+This can take a few minutes!...

-Ok, so now you should be able to use both www or emit www like you would normally. good job!
+...Ok, so now you should be able to use both www or emit www like you would normally. good job!

 #### The Internet is now Complete! ;-)